-Option Description

-Local Port The UDP/IP port the NMC uses to send and receive BACnet/IP messages.
+Option Description Local Port The UDP/IP port the NMC uses to send and receive BACnet/IP messages.
 Acceptable range: 5000-65535.
 Default: 47808.

-NOTE : The address of a BACnet/IP-enabled NMC is defined as the IP address of the NMC and the local port.
+Note: The address of a BACnet/IP-enabled NMC is defined as the IP address of the NMC and the local port.

-Enable foreign device registration of the NMC and the local port.
-Select the check box to register the NMC with a BACnet broadcast management device (BBMD).
-NOTE: You need to register your NMC as a foreign device with a BBMD if there is no BBMD currently on the subnet of the NMC, or if the NMC uses a different local port to the BBMD.
-IP Router IP Router NMC V Pert: 47806 NMC V Pert: 47806 NMC V Pert: 47806 Subnet 1 In the above example: • BBMD A manages the broadcast messages to NMCs V and W. • BBMD B manages the broadcast messages to NMCs X and Y. • Only NMC Z needs to register with a BBMD A or B as a foreign device, as there is no BBMD present on its subnet. • Once registered, NMC Z can receive broadcast messages to the BBMD, which with which it is registered, and can send messages to the BBMD, which broadcasts them to all devices on its subnet, and to the other BBMDs on the

-network via the IP router.

-The status of the foreign device registration (FDR):

-Foreign device registration inactive

-FDR will be inactive if:

-FDR is enabled and BACnet is disabled

-FDR is disabled and BACnet is enabled

-FDR is disabled and BACnet is disabled
+Option Description Enable foreign device registration Select the checkbox to register the NMC with a BACnet broadcast management device (BBMD).
+Note: You need to register your NMC as a foreign device with a BBMD if there is no BBMD currently on the subnet of the NMC, or if the NMC uses a different local port to the BBMD.
+NMC V NMC X Port: 47808 NMC X Port: 47809 Port: 47809 Subnet 1 Subnet 2 Subnet 3 In the above example: BBMD A manages the broadcast messages to NMCs V and W. BBMD B manages the broadcast messages to NMCs X and Y. Only NMC Z needs to register with a BBMD A or B as a foreign device, as there is no BBMD present on its subnet.
+Once registered, NMC Z can receive broadcast messages from the BBMD with which it is registered, and can send messages to the BBMD, which broadcasts them to all devices on its subnet, and to the other BBMDs on the network via the IP router.
+Status The status of the foreign device registration (FDR): • Foreign device registration inactive FDR will be inactive if: - FDR is enabled and BACnet is disabled - FDR is disabled and BACnet is enabled - FDR is disabled and BACnet is disabled • Registration successful FDR has completed successfully. • Registration rejected FDR has not completed successfully.
+Toggle the Enable foreign device registration checkbox to retry registration. • Registration sent The FDR request has been sent, but it has not yet completed. • Unknown FDR is in an unknown state.
+Contact APC Customer Support for troubleshooting assistance.
+BACnet/IP Broadcast Management Device The IP address or fully qualified domain name (FQDN) of the BACnet broadcast management device with which this NMC card will be registered.

-Status Registration successful

-FDR has completed successfully.

-Registration rejected

-FDR has not completed successfully.
-The NMC will retry registration automatically, but you can also toggle the Enable foreign device registration check box to prompt the NMC to retry registration.

-Registration sent

-The FDR request has been sent, but it has not yet completed.

-Option Description BACnet/IP Broadcast Management Device The IP address or fully qualified domain name (FQDN) of the BACnet broadcast management device with which this NMC card will be registered.
 Port The port of the BBMD with which this NMC card will be registered.

-TTL The number of seconds (Time To Live) that the BBMD will maintain the NMC as a registered device.
+Option Description TTL The number of seconds (Time To Live) that the BBMD will maintain the NMC as a registered device.
 If the NMC does not re-register before this time expires, the BBMD will delete it from its foreign-device table, and the NMC will no longer be able to send and receive broadcast messages via the BBMD.
 The TTL controls how frequently the NMC registers with the BBMD, as the NMC will attempt to re-register before this time expires.